PascalCorpsman/mini_projects/miniprojects/PixelEditor/manual.md

 This is the usermanual for Pixeleditor, mainly to show the "hidden" features like key combinations and other stuff.

+## Installation

+- Download the executable from the [bin](bin) subfolder and store it onto your harddrive
+- create a subfolder named "GFX" where you stored the executable and copy all files from [GFX](GFX) into this folder
+- [Linux users only], chmod +x the executable

+Run the executable and enjoy ;).

 ## Mouse actions
 | Action | Description |
 | --- | ---